microsoft/CodeXGLUE/Text-Code/NL-code-search-WebQuery/README.md

 ## Fine-tuning

-You can use the following command to finetune:
+You can use the following command to finetune a pre-trained model on the StaQC training set:

 ```shell
 python code/run_classifier.py \